prometheusresearch/sphinxcontrib-htsql/demo/index.rst

 Multiline query
 ---------------

-If a query spans many lines, it could be given as a content of the directive.
+If a query spans many lines, it could be written within the directive body.

 .. sourcecode:: rst